quantifyearth/aoh-calculator/README.md

 # Outputs

-The results will be a series of AoH rasters, one per species per season.
+The results will be a series of AOH rasters, one per species per season.
 Alongside those results will be a [pyshark](https://github.com/quantifyearth/pyshark) provenance file encoding which data sources were used to make the outputs.